-Update: Please wipe the top of the bin after dropping off.
+Update: Please keep the composting area clean.
+Wipe the top of the bin after dropping off.
 There are wipes located in the front entrance as you “check in”.
 Do not assume the person before wiped the bin.
 Workshops are temporarily postponed – please reach out for information on how to start!

 - Limited to 3 gal/ week/ household (we are happy to refer you to the best option for larger quantities)

-- Compost cards at the cashier help you track how much you’re saving from the landfill!
+- Fun idea: Create your own spreadsheet to track how much you’re saving from the landfill!

 *please remove plastic stickers from produce and staples from tea bags

-We have 5 gallon bins and compostable bags for sale in store, but you may use any unbleached paper container to drop off or empty a re-usable bag.
+You may use unbleached paper bags to drop off or empty your compost from a re-usable plastic bag.
 Here is an informative link on compostable containers.